My Dog is Hiding and Acting Strange

 When disease is affecting the dog, when different organs are affected, different symptoms emerge.
 For example, if the dog is suffering kidney problems, they may hide to lie down and minimize pain.
 If the dog is infected by rabies, the disease affects the brain, so they may be hiding out of confusion.

-If your dog has already been diagnosed with an illness or disease, then there may be another reason they are hiding.
+If they have already been diagnosed with an illness or disease, there may be another reason why your dog is hiding.
 Not all dogs understand the benefits of administering medication, especially if they have experienced it before.
-Whether administering a syrup, tablet or injection, the dog may find the process undesirable and hides in anticipation.
+Whether administering a syrup, tablet or injection under the skin, the dog may find the process undesirable and hides in anticipation.

 My dog goes to another room